Donegal Town

 Donegal town is in the south of the county at the mouth of the River Eske where it flows into Donegal Bay, nestled in the shadows of Blue Stack Mountains.

-Donegal town has a wide variety of retail shops and stores as well as some very good restaurants and cafes.
+The town has a wide variety of retail shops and stores as well as some very good restaurants and cafes.

-Accommodation in Donegal Town
+Places to visit in Donegal Town

 Hotels